 How We View the Civil Litigation System

-Their second exposure is large verdicts and the amount of money lawyers request when they file a lawsuit.
+Their second exposure is large verdicts and the amount of money lawyers request when they sue.

 There Is No Way to Get the Message Across